sethteo/tp/docs/DeveloperGuide.md

     1. Test case: ` addMeeting clientIndex/1 dt/02-01-2030 12:00 d/sign life plan`<br>
        Expected: A new meeting is added to the list.
 The meeting's details are shown in the list, and the status bar shows the meeting's details.
+   1. Test case: `addMeeting clientIndex/0 dt/02-01-2030 12:00 d/sign life plan`<br>
+       Expected: Meeting is not added.
+Index should be one-based.
+Error details shown in the status message.
+   1. Test case: `addMeeting clientIndex/2 dt/02-01-2030 12:00 d/sign life plan`<br>
+       Expected: Meeting is added to the list as different client with the same description at the same date and time is allowed.
+The meeting's details are shown in the list, and the status bar shows the meeting's details.
     1. Test case: `addMeeting clientIndex/1 dt/02-01-2024 12:00 d/sign life plan`<br>
        Expected: Meeting is not added because the date has already elapsed.
 Error details shown in status message.